OfficialLambdax/BeamNG-Tools/find_str/README.md

 # Find String

 ## Motivation
 I can sometimes not find things in the BeamNG game installation.
-Sometimes lua or other things refer to functions or definitions where it isnt easily possible to tell where the things are coming from, or how they are defined or how they can be fully used.
+Sometimes lua or other things refer to functions or definitions where it isnt easily possible to tell where the things are coming from, how they are defined or how they can be used otherwise.

 ## Usage
 Command line tool.